-A bank card is not the same as a credit card.
-To start with, your credit card looks different as it is embossed.
-It also works differently to your bank card.
-Read on for a summary of the differences.
+A debit card is not the same as a credit card.
+To start with, your credit card looks different because it's embossed and the way it works is different too.
+We've briefly set out the differences below.

 The unique features of your credit card

-- You can choose to repay the full amount of your purchases in one go each month.
+- You can either repay the full amount of your purchases in one go each month.

 - Or you can spread the amount over a number of months.

-- You can withdraw money and make payments all over the world.
-Most banks block the use of credit cards in the United States.
-Find out how to activate your credit card for us in the US.
+- You can withdraw cash and make payments all over the world.
+Most banks, however, block the use of credit cards in the United States.
+Find out how to activate your credit card for use in the US.

-Only when you make large withdrawals outside Europe is it cheaper to use your credit card than your bank card.
+- Withdrawing cash with your credit card costs money, even in Belgium.
+It is only when you make large withdrawals outside Europe that it is cheaper to use your credit card than your debit card.

-- Depending on the credit card you choose, you may receive extra benefits and free insurancee.
-For example, you might be insured against your purchases being damaged or stolen, or you may receive travel cancellation insurance.
+Depending on the credit card you choose, you may get extra benefits and free insurance cover, including cover for purchases being damaged or stolen and travel cancellation insurance.

-One useful tip for when you are abroad is that credit card companies often also issue payment cards, or debit cards.
-We refer to debit cards as bank cards because we automatically receive one when we open our bank accounts.
-Because there are such things as Visa and Mastercard debit cards, however, in some countries (such as the US) you will be asked "Debit or credit?" when you use your credit card to make a purchase.
-When people ask that question, they are really asking if you want to pay using a credit card or a bank card.
+A useful tip for when you are abroad is that credit card companies also issue payment cards, or debit cards.
+However, because Visa and Mastercard debit cards exist in some countries (such as the US), you will be asked ‘Debit or credit?’ when you use your credit card to make a purchase.
+When people ask that question, they are really asking if you want to pay using a credit card or a debit card.
 You should always answer ‘credit’.

 - Your card is linked to one of your current accounts.

-Look out for the Bancontact or Maestro logos.
-What if you want to make payments worldwide?
-Click here to find out what you need to do.
+- If you want to make payments worldwide, check out what you need to do.

-- It's cheaper to withdraw money from an ATM in Belgium or elsewhere in Europe with a bank card than with a credit card.
-It's also better to use your bank card for small withdrawals in countries outside Europe.
+- It's cheaper to withdraw money from an ATM in Belgium or elsewhere in Europe with a debit card than with a credit card.
+It's also better to use your debit card to make small cash withdrawals in countries outside Europe.

-- You can personalise your card with a cool photo.
+- You can personalise your card with a neat photo.